 “On President Trump’s watch, the federal government has not just abandoned the fight against climate change, but aggressively moved us toward higher emissions.
 It’s more important than ever that states use every tool at their disposal to cut emissions and move us to innovative, cleaner technologies.
 This statement shows real leadership and a commitment to a cleaner, safer future.”

 The Union of Concerned Scientists puts rigorous, independent science to work to solve our planet’s most pressing problems.
-Joining with people across the country, we combine technical analysis and effective advocacy to create innovative, practical solutions for a healthy, safe and sustainable future.
+Joining with people across the country.
+Thereby combining technical analysis and effective advocacy.
+All therefore creating innovative, practical solutions.
+Finally for a healthy, safe and sustainable future.
 For more information, go to www.ucsusa.org.
+WASHINGTON (July 9, 2019)—